Dikshant-Mahawar/VR-Assignment/README.md

 ## Additional Notes
 - Place input images in the correct directories before running the scripts.
 - The scripts run automatically without manual intervention.
-- All output images are saved in the `output/` folder.
+- All output images are saved in their respective `output/` folders.

 For troubleshooting, verify file paths and dependencies.